cs-4241-2024/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**:
 - **Design Achievement 2**: This isn't one of the achievement options but I was able to use a public API in order to improve the visuals of the app and that was a challenge that I wanted to bring attention to.
+The code checks the value of the "showTitle" field and cross references myanimelist's database to get the cover image and total number of episodes, amongst other pieces of data.